rutuja-gupte/ball-qtl-association/PLINK.md

     ./plink --vcf processed_vcf.vcf --double-id --pheno GC1_pheno.txt --mpheno 1  --assoc --out GC_analysis --allow-no-sex

+For multiple phenotypes:
+(Putting this in here because I am terrible at guessing what the change would be - spoiler alert: it is not mpheno that changes, I need to throw in another flag)

+    ./plink --vcf TASSEL_samples_processed.vcf.gz --double-id --pheno TASSEL_samples_traits.txt --mpheno 1 --assoc --out TASSEL_samples --allow-no-sex --all-pheno

 The beauty of it all is that it works in both PowerShell and Linux.
 Make sure all the appropriate files are in the directory containing the executable PLINK file.